Spring has

 PEONY Okay, okay... peonies don't exactly grow in the shade.
 But I have to have one.
 I don't need to wax poetic about their beauty.
 You guys know.
 You know.
 I will find the sunniest spot in my yard and make it home to a peony plant.

-FORGET-ME-NOT There was a whole mess of forget-me-nots planted around the water of our first home, and because of that, I plan to plant them at every home Christopher and I share.
+first home, and because of that, I plan to plant them at every home Christopher and I share.
 Nostalgia!

 GERANIUM Geraniums are a childhood favorite of mine, but sadly are not annual flowers up north.
 Enter the perennial geranium: a hardier variety that flowers for months in warmer weather.
 It thrives in full sun, but can handle part shade as well.